dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 5 Wickelgren.md

 \sigma(x,y,x',y') = (xy' -yx', ?, ? , ?)
 $$

 Now we can compute the local degree by taking the Jacobian and taking the determinant, but what AG/Arithmetic information is contained in this huge polynomial in $x,y,x',y'$s?
-Is there an AG interpretation of this local degree $\deg_P(?
+Is there an AG interpretation of this local degree $\deg_P(\sigma), where $P=L$ is a point on the Grassmannian?

+Well $L=\PP W$ intersects $L_i$, so we have 4 points on $L$.